DhruvDoshi/blog-page/_posts/2021-01-31- What-is-cryptocurrency-?.md

 10. <a href="https://dhruvdoshi.github.io/blog/2019/09/09/what-is-cryptocurrency-atm">ATM's</a>
 11. <a href="https://dhruvdoshi.github.io/blog/2019/09/10/what-is-cryptocurrency-ico">Initial Coin Offering </a>

-You coulf find more information on all of these topics from the <a href="https://dhruvdoshi.github.io/blog">home</a> page.
+You could find more information on all of these topics from the <a href="https://dhruvdoshi.github.io/blog">home</a> page.

 ---